'emitc' Dialect

 operation, C++11 is required. - If floating-point type template arguments are passed to an

-operation, C++20 is required. - Else the generated code is compatible with C99.
+is used, the code requires a compiler that supports it, such as GCC or Clang. - Else the generated code is compatible with C99.

 These restrictions are neither inherent to the EmitC dialect itself nor to the Cpp emitter and therefore need to be considered while implementing conversions.